How to Read a Dog Treat Ingredients Label

 What does 4% chicken actually mean?

 It means chicken makes up at least 4% of the total product.
-It is the legal minimum for using the word with next to an ingredient name.
-It does not tell you the total meat content.
+It is the minimum threshold for using “with chicken” wording.
+It does not tell you the total meat content.[2][4]

 Can recipes change when category terms are used?